carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 >
 > In the following scenarios, which classifier would you choose?
 >
-> 1. You are interested in learning about how different factors contribute to different water preservation adaptations in plants.
+> 1. You are interested in learning about how different factors contribute to water preservation adaptations in plants.
 > You plan to create a model for each of 4 moisture preservation adaptations, and use a dataset of 200 plant species to train each model.
 > You have 15 features for each species, consisting of environmental information such as latitude, average temperature, average rainfall, average sun intensity, etc.
 >